Moving to St. Augustine

 There are only a few conditions you must meet when you register to vote in Florida.
 And, you can fill two needs with one deed at the DMV, which offers to register you when you get a license or do any license change.
 To vote in Florida you must:

-• Not currently judicially declared mentally incapacitated in Florida, or another state.
+- Not be currently judicially declared mentally incapacitated in Florida, or another state.

-• Not convicted of a felony in Florida without your civil rights having been restored.
+- Not be convicted of a felony in Florida without your civil rights having been restored.

 The state closes voter registration 28 days prior to each election, causing registration deadlines to vary.
 The state provides a Guide to Registration and Voting on their website.